sgeinitz/sgeinitz.github.io/index.md

 ---

 ## Bio/Background
 My name is Steve Geinitz and I’m an assistant professor of [Computer Science at Metropolitan State University of Denver](https://www.msudenver.edu/computer-sciences/).
 I hold a PhD in Applied Statistics from the [University of Zurich](https://www.uzh.ch/en.html) (under the supervision of [Reinhard Furrer](https://user.math.uzh.ch/furrer/)), an MSc in Computer Science, and BSc’s in Computer Science and Mathematics.
 My professional experience ranges from small start-ups to large global tech companies, but always with an aim of wielding both data and science to improve the company’s products/services.

 ___

 ## Teaching

+#### Fall'22
+- CS 2240: Discrete Mathematics
+- CS 39AA: NLP w/ Deep Learning

 #### Spring'22
 - CS 3250: Intro to Software Development Methods and Tools
 - CS 4050: Algorithms and Algorithm Analysis